MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/customize-or-create-a-new-sensitive-information-type.md

 ### Confidence modifications

-If you remove keywords from the definition, you would typically want to adjust how confident you are that this sensitive data type was found by lowering this value.
+If you remove keywords from the definition, you would typically want to adjust how confident you are that this sensitive information type was found by lowering this value.
 The default level for EU Debit Card Number type is 85.

 \<Entity id="48da7072-821e-4804-9fab-72ffb48f6f78" patternsProximity="150" recommendedConfidence="85"\>